Lectio Divina: Matthew 13:54-58

 one God, for ever and ever.
 Amen.

-• The Gospel today tells us the visit of Jesus to Nazareth, his native community.
+• The Gospel today tells us of Jesus’ visit to Nazareth, His native community.
 Passing through Nazareth was painful for Jesus.
-What was his community at the beginning, now it is no longer so.
+What was His community at the beginning, now is no longer so.
 Something has changed.
 Where there is no faith, Jesus can work no miracles.

-• Matthew 13, 53-57ª: The reaction of the people of Nazareth before Jesus.
+• Matthew 13: 53-57ª: The reaction of the people of Nazareth before Jesus.
 It is always good for people to go back to their land.
-After a long absence, Jesus also returns, as usual, on a Saturday, and he goes to the meeting of the community.
-Jesus was not the head of the group, but just the same he speaks.
-This is a sign that persons could participate and express their own opinion.
+After a long absence, Jesus also returns, as usual, on a Saturday, and He goes to the meeting of the community.
+Jesus was not the head of the group, but just the same, He speaks.
+This is a sign that people could participate and express their own opinion.
 People were astonished.
 They did not understand Jesus’ attitude: "Where did the man get this wisdom and these miraculous powers?”
-Jesus, son of that place, whom they knew since he was a child, how is that now he is so different?
-The people of Nazareth were scandalized and do not accept him: “This is the carpenter’s son, surely?
-The people do not accept the mystery of God present in a common man as they are, as they had known Jesus.
-In order to speak about God he should be different.
+Jesus, son of that place, whom they knew since He was a child, how is it that now He is so different?
+The people of Nazareth are scandalized and do not accept Him: “This is the carpenter’s son, surely?”
+The people do not accept the mystery of God present in a common man, as they are, and as they had known Jesus.
+In order to speak about God He should be different.
 As one can see, not everything was positive.
-The persons, who should have been the first ones to accept the Good News, are the first ones to refuse to accept it.
-The conflict is not only with foreigners, but also with his relatives and with the people of Nazareth.
-They do not accept because they cannot understand the mystery envelops Jesus: “Is not his mother, the woman called Mary, and his brothers James and Joseph and Simon and Jude?
-And his sisters too, are they not all here with us?
+The people, who should have been the first ones to accept the Good News, are the first ones to refuse it.
+The conflict is not only with foreigners, but also with His relatives and with the people of Nazareth.
+They do not accept because they cannot understand the mystery which envelops Jesus: “Is not His mother, the woman called Mary, and His brothers James and Joseph and Simon and Jude, and His sisters too, are they not all here with us?
 So where did the man get it all?”
 They are not able to believe.

 • The brothers and sisters of Jesus.
-The expression “brothers of Jesus” causes much polemics between Catholics and Protestants.
-Basing themselves in this and in other texts, the Protestants say that Jesus had many brothers and sisters and that Mary had more children!
+The expression “brothers of Jesus” causes much division between Catholics and Protestants.
+Based on this and other texts, the Protestants say that Jesus had many brothers and sisters and that Mary had more children!
 Catholics say that Mary did not have any other children.
-What can we think about this?
-In the first place, both positions, that of Catholics as well as that of Protestants, contain arguments taken from the Bible and from the Tradition of their respective Churches.
-For this reason, it is not convenient to discuss this question with arguments which are only intellectual, because it is a question of profound convictions, which have something to do with faith and with the sentiments of both and of each one.
-The argument which is only intellectual cannot change a conviction of the heart!
-It only irritates and draws away!
+What are we to think of this?
+Both positions, that of Catholics as well as that of Protestants, contain arguments taken from the Bible and from the tradition of their respective Churches.
+We should consider that in our communities today we also call each other “brother” and “sister”, yet we don’t share immediate parents.
+In that day, children didn’t move far from their parents like they might do today, so many extended family relationships existed within the same community.
+For this reason, it is not helpful to discuss this question with arguments which are only intellectual, because it is a question of profound convictions, which have something to do with faith and with the sentiments of each one.
+An argument which is merely intellectual cannot change a conviction of the heart!
+It only irritates and repels!
 Even if I do not agree with the opinion of others, I have to respect it.
-In the second place, instead of discussing around texts, all of us, Catholics and Protestants, should unite ourselves much more to fight for the defence of life, created by God, a life so disfigured by poverty, injustice, lack of faith.
-We should recall some other phrases of Jesus.
-“I have come so that they may have life and life to the full” (Jn 10, 10).
-“That all may be one, so that the world may believe that you, Father, has sent me” (Jn 17, 21).
-“Do not prevent them!
-Anyone who is not against us is for us” (Mk 10, 39.40)
+In the second place, instead of talking about texts, all of us, Catholics and Protestants, should unite in order to fight for the defense of life, created by God, a life disfigured by poverty, injustice, lack of faith.
+We should recall some other sayings of Jesus: “I have come so that they may have life and life to the full” (Jn 10:10); “That all may be one, so that the world may believe that You, Father, have sent Me” (Jn 17:21); “Do not prevent them!
+Anyone who is not against us is for us” (Mk 10:39,40).

 4) Personal questions

-• In Jesus something changed in his relationship with the Community of Nazareth.
-Since you began to participate in the community, has something changed in your relationship with the family?
+• In Jesus something changed in His relationship with the community of Nazareth.
+Since you began to participate in community, has anything changed in your relationship with your family?
 Why?

-• Has participation in the community helped you to accept and to trust persons, especially the more simple and the poorest?
+• Has participation in the community helped you to accept and to trust people, especially the more simple and the poorest?